ajurav1/Transactions-MVC/README.md

 - It communicates with these objects with -

 - Direct method call to the respective object public methods.
 - Delegation Pattern / Closures as a callback.
-(RXSwift can be used, It will be used in MVVM pattern).
+(RXSwift can be used also).

 - It maps the data models received from model layer to view model for view layer and vice versa.

+- Controller layer always communicates with service manager class to get the required data models and then it will map the data model in required view models.
+Once view model generated, it will pass the view model to view to update UI components.

 ## Advantages